slackapi/bolt-js/docs/_future/custom_functions.md

 };
 ```

+You can see the full completed `hello-world.js` function listener in our [Bolt for JavaScript Starter Template](https://github.com/slack-samples/bolt-js-starter-template/blob/future/listeners/functions/hello-world.js).

-In order to make sure this handler is triggered, make sure the Function listeners are registered in your `listeners/index.js` file:
+Lastly, in order to make sure this handler is triggered, make sure the Function listeners are registered in your `listeners/index.js` file:
 ```js
 // listeners/index.js
 const functions = require('./functions');